Essays on questions pondered by some.

 Jiu-jitsu therapy

-I’ll never forget the day when I heard my father telling someone on the phone that I do kung-fu.
-Under any sensible criteria, nobody seeks a combat art that requires you to keep T-Rex arms.
-I certainly didn’t.
+I’ll never forget the day when I heard my father telling someone on the phone that I do Kung-fu.
+Under any sensible criteria, nobody seeks a combat sport that requires you to keep T. rex arms.
+I didn’t.

 But jiu-jitsu is found by accident.